Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

 New k8scluster "test-cluster" has been successfully created.
 ```

-A message indicating that the new k8s cluster has been created is shown.
+A message indicating that the new k8s cluster has been created is displayed.

 After the new environment is created, the CLI creates the following: